hpnhxxwn/aws-capstone/proposal.md

 # Track 2 - Big data on AWS
-> note: this is an example and you need to specify your proposals according to what you are going to do in your own projects
+> note: This is an example and you need to specify your proposals according to what you are going to do in your own projects.
+Please edit this template and upload the proposals before 11:59 p.m. on June 21!

 ### Introduction
 *" As a data engineer, i want to create an awesome data product that analyzes user website access pattern.
 I am going to use Pig, Hive, Spark, Cassandra, Kafka, etc"*